-- b) The pitcher shall not deliver a "quick" return pitch.
-PENALTY: Pitch called a ball. - c) The pitcher shall not throw any kind of breaking ball including but not limited to a curveball, slider, slurve, forkball, split finger, screwball, knuckle ball, and knuckle curve.
+- d) The pitcher shall not throw any kind of breaking ball including but not limited to a curveball, slider, slurve, forkball, split finger, screwball, knuckle ball, and knuckle curve.
 PENALTY: If a pitcher throws a breaking ball the pitch shall be called a ball no matter its location or if the batter swings and misses.
-If the batter swings and hits the ball, the ball is live and in play. - d) The pitcher shall not intentionally delay the game by throwing the ball to players other than the catcher when the batter is in position, except in an attempt to retire a runner.

-PENALTY: If, after warning by the umpire, such delaying action is repeated, pitcher can be removed from the game.

-e) The pitcher shall not intentionally pitch at the batter.
+If the batter swings and hits the ball, the ball is live and in play. - e) The pitcher shall not intentionally delay the game by throwing the ball to players other than the catcher when the batter is in position, except in an attempt to retire a runner.
+PENALTY: If, after warning by the umpire, such delaying action is repeated, pitcher can be removed from the game. - d) The pitcher shall not intentionally pitch at the batter.
 PENALTY: If, in the umpire's judgment, such violation occurs, the umpire shall warn the pitcher and the coach of the defense that another such pitch will mean immediate expulsion of the pitcher.
-If such pitch is repeated during the game, the umpire shall eject the pitcher from the game.

-8.03 - When a pitcher takes his/her position at the beginning of each inning, he/she shall be permitted up to eight (8) warm-up pitches to the catcher during which play shall be suspended.
+If such pitch is repeated during the game, the umpire shall eject the pitcher from the game. - 8.03 When a pitcher takes his/her position at the beginning of each inning, he/she shall be permitted up to eight (8) warm-up pitches to the catcher during which play shall be suspended.
 Such preparatory pitches shall not consume more than one minute of time.
 If a sudden emergency causes a pitcher to be summoned into the game without any opportunity to warm up, the umpire shall allow the new pitcher as many pitches as the umpire deems necessary.